The No Contact Rule is something that we are all familiar with post-breakup.

 Remember this: The No Contact Rule is a time for you to heal.
 It’s a time for your ex to experience the reality of your absence and the consequences of their actions, inactions, and decisions.

 Hearing from you allows them to feel: 1) an ego boost 2) like you’re still an option 3) less guilty for what they did/didn’t do.

 So how do you respond?

 Learning how to say no is crucial.
 First and foremost, there’s no obligation on your part.
 If you find yourself on the receiving end of a half-hearted text and feel the need to reply (though I advise against it)… Always respond with kindness, brevity, and politeness.
 Put a cap on it.
 Avoid prolonging the conversation.

 It shows that you’re living your life, moving on and that you place a high value on yourself and your time.
 It also shows that it’s going to take more than a few indirect texts to be in communication with you.
 When you hold yourself in high regard, crumbs will never be able to validate you because you’re already validating yourself.

-Your ex wanting to know how you’re doing, who you’re doing or what you’ve been up to makes no sense when they engaged in behavior and made decisions that caused a fracture in your relationship.
+Your ex wanting to know how you’re doing, who you’re doing, or what you’ve been up to makes no sense when they made decisions that caused a fracture in your relationship.
 And if you’re on your way and healing, their behavior during no contact can actually affirm why you want to remain in it.

 If someone truly wants to make things right, reconcile and apologize, believe me when I say they will be empathetically direct about it and won’t stop at a few lame texts.